Successful Development of a Faculty Cluster-Hiring Program at NC State University

 That high-level support has proved crucial at every step of the process, going right back to the initial request for cluster proposals, Overton says.
 “For instance, one of the requirements for the clusters is that they span two or more colleges,” she says.
 “Well, the faculty might not have made a multicollege proposal before; but knowing they would have support from the provost’s encouraged them to do it this time.”

 Since its 2011 launch, CFEP has been an across-the-board success.
-The program has hired 67 faculty across all 10 of its colleges, with more yet to come.
+The program has hired over 60 faculty across all 10 of its colleges, with more yet to come.
 The first 12 clusters were so successful that a second group of eight clusters was launched in 2015.
 New graduate-level degrees have been created or are being proposed in four of the clusters.
 New interdisciplinary centers have been created to extend the work of the clusters.
 The culture of interdisciplinarity has begun to permeate NC State’s colleges, too, which are beginning to make more interdisciplinary hires outside the clusters.

 “When you successfully launch and sustain an interdisciplinary cluster-hiring program, the effects ripple out beyond the program,” Larick says.